 Mike looks after our checkout in our product team.
 As you can imagine it's quite the data-driven job and he's a big fan of analytics, so he wanted to play with Google Tag Manager and the Enhanced Ecommerce plugin for Google Analytics.

-His main goal was to explore whether these tools could be interesting to help us better understand customer behaviour on our checkout and ultimately increase conversion for our vendors.
+His main goal was to explore whether these tools could be interesting to help us better understand customer behaviour on our checkout and ultimately increase conversion for our sellers.

 Mike was overall quite satisfied by his experiments: "It was really satisfying to see the data appear and to play with the funnels.
 Next time however I'll probably do a more funky project that's less related to work!"